-Why I Love ParkWhiz: Reserve Your Ideal Spot
+ParkWhiz: Reserve The Ideal Spot at the Game

-Whenever I am going to drive and park at the game, especially in a ballpark that’s in the heart of a city, I always check ParkWhiz first for two very good reasons.
+Whenever I am going to drive and park at the game, especially in a ballpark that’s in the heart of a city, I always check ParkWhiz first.
+You should look at this great website too, for two very good reasons.

 The first is the cost of parking, of course.
-At Fenway Park in Boston, most of the lots within a half mile of the ballpark cost upwards of $50 or more.
+At Fenway Park in Boston, for example, most lots within a half mile of the ballpark cost upwards of $50 or more.
 At Yankee Stadium in New York, the team lots next to the stadium are $35 as of this writing.
 I can only imagine what they’ll cost at Wrigley Field this year.

 In the heart of the city especially, people want to be close to the ballpark, especially at night.
 You probably don’t want to be in an unfamiliar place with your kids searching for the garage five blocks away where you parked.
 So many times, people will pay that exorbitant parking fee.

 The second reason is traffic.
 If you’ve ever been stuck in downtown Baltimore on a Friday night looking for an affordable garage, as I have, you know how utterly exasperating that can be.
-You just want to get to the ballpark and start enjoying your crab dip fries at the yard, but you’re sitting…and sitting…and sitting at that red light that seems to be green just long enough to empty the gridlock and let one car through.
+You just want to get to start enjoying your crab dip fries at the Yard, but you’re sitting…and sitting…and sitting at that red light that seems to be green just long enough to empty the gridlock and let one car through.

 Take it from me, there is a world of difference between searching for a garage at 2 MPH and paying $50 for it and just having your reservation and going and paying half that or even less.
 Finding a decent parking spot at many ballparks is a hassle I rarely deal with anymore.
 ParkWhiz saves me money every time I use it, and it’s a GREAT relief to know that my spot will be there.

-You should always book your parking beforehand if you’re driving, unless you already know a great inexpensive spot.
+You should always book your parking beforehand if you’re driving to the game, unless you already know a great inexpensive spot.
 And I have found ParkWhiz to be the best resource for that.